nodarhub/hammerhead_zmq/examples/cpp/image_viewer/README.md

     cmake ..
     cmake --build . --config Release

-To run this example, you need to provide the IP address of the ZMQ source (the device running hammerhead), as well as the topic name or port number:
+To run this example, you need to provide the IP address of the ZMQ source (the device running Hammerhead), as well as the topic name or port number:

     # Linux